J0vid/Colormesh/README.md

 ## Installation

 The following example code will guide you through the process of using Colormesh to extract color from your digital photos.
-The process of using Colormesh is divided into three sections below: Preparing CSV Files, Image Processing, and Color Sampling.
+The process of using Colormesh is divided into three major sections below: Preparing CSV Files, Image Processing, and Color Sampling.
 Image processing includes both landmark placement and image deformation (genertion of a consensus shape specimen).
-The Image Processing section is further divided into subsections having example code to guide users through generating the required files for color sampling (described below).
+The Image Processing section is further divided into two subsections: one describing image processing within the Colormesh environment nad the other showing how to import files with varying amounts of processing performed externally.
 Because some users may already be familiar with existing geometric morphometric software, we have enabled Colormesh to import files typically generatied by external processing (e.g., TPS files).
 Colormesh can be used regardless of the level of image processing that has been completed externally.
-The Image Processing subsections include: landmark placement, generating a consensus shape, and image transformation (unwarping original images to this consenus shape).
-Also included are the steps to important any of these data that were generated externally in another geometric morphometric software (e.g., the *TPS series* software by Rohlf (2015)).
+The external processing examples provided below used the *TPS Series* software by James Rohlf, availble for free at the Stonybrook Morphometrics website (http://www.sbmorphometrics.org/).

-# Installing Colormesh from github
+## Installing Colormesh from github
 ```r
 ## Need to make sure this is updated
 devtools::install_github("https://github.com/J0vid/Colormesh")